COVID-19 Vaccination Information

 Quantify the economic impact of each limitation or requirements on those restaurants; and

 Explain why each limitation or requirement is necessary for public health

 On September 30, 2020, the Acting County Administrator issued Emergency Order 20-27.
-The Order, that will go into effect at 12:01 a.m. on Friday, October 2, 2020, clarifies requirements for establishments that serve food and/or alcohol in Broward County.
+The Order, went into effect at 12:01 a.m. on Friday, October 2, 2020, and clarified requirements for establishments that serve food and/or alcohol in Broward County.

 The Order states: